Blade crack and blade damage detection is an important component of monitoring the health of turbomachinery.

 Cracks in blades have two effects:

-- Blade lean: a cracked blade will lean more than other blades around it, so its time of arrival is later than other blades.
+- Blade deflection: a cracked blade will lean more than other blades around it, so its time of arrival is later than other blades.
 As the crack propagates, the blade will arrive later and later.

 - Blade frequency: a cracked blade will also have a different resonance frequency than a healthy blade.